Deep dive

 Metrics help your legal team:

-Legal metrics vs. KPIs: What’s the difference?
+Legal Metrics vs. KPIs: What’s the Difference?

 Metrics and KPIs are closely related but serve different purposes.
 Metrics include any data point used to assess legal department activities or processes.
 KPIs are specific, strategic metrics chosen for their critical importance in evaluating the success and progress toward achieving business objectives.